 Metabolomics: The Picture of Fatherhood

-Call me a nerd, but I have to admit that I am pretty excited about metabolomic technology.
+Metabolomics & the Future of FatherhoodCall me a nerd, but I have to admit that I am pretty excited about metabolomic technology.
 Uh, what?
 Metabolomics is the study of the chemical fingerprints that cells leave behind.
-It does not look at genes, DNA, RNA or proteins, but is a peek into the products or metabolites that result from all this genetic orchestration.
+It does not look at genes, DNA, RNA, or proteins, but is a peek into the products or metabolites that result from all this genetic orchestration.
 It is a “physiological snapshot” of a living cell.

 This past week, we published a study that applies metabolomics to male infertility.
-If you have been reading this column, you are well aware of my interest in helping sterile men become fathers.
+If you have been reading this blog, you are well aware of my interest in helping sterile men become fathers.
 Over the last decade, it has become clear that many men with azoospermia (no ejaculated sperm) may have small pockets of sperm in the testicle.
 The question is how to safely find that sperm without causing undo harm to the testicle.
-Current methods for evaluating whether sperm are present include somewhat invasive techniques such as testicular biopsy and microdissection and less invasive ones such as FNA Sperm Mapping™ that I invented 13 years ago.
+Current methods for evaluating whether sperm are present include somewhat invasive techniques such as testicular biopsy and microdissection and less invasive ones such as FNA Sperm Mapping, which I invented 13 years ago.
 However, as I always say, there is always room for improvement.

 Wouldn’t it be nice to find the “pockets” of sperm in the testis through a simple scan and avoid a biopsy?
 Maybe even a scan that involves no radiation exposure, like an MRI?
 Well, that is precisely what we have developed in this study.